Online Bin Packing with Predictions: A Broader Class of Algorithms

-One can choose $A$ as the algorithm of the best known competitive ratio~\cite{BaloghBDEL18}.
-However, algorithms such as the one of~\cite{BaloghBDEL18} belong in a class that is tailored to worst-case competitive analysis (namely the class of {\em harmonic-based} algorithms) and do not tend to perform well in typical instances~\cite{kamali2015all}.
+To obtain the best theoretical performance, we can choose $A$ as the algorithm of the best known competitive ratio, that is Advanced Harmonic algorithm~\cite{BaloghBDEL18}.
+However, as discussed in Section~\ref{sec:prelim}, such algorithms belong to a class that is tailored to worst-case competitive analysis, and do not tend to perform well in typical instances~\cite{kamali2015all}.
 For this reason, simple algorithms such as \firstfit and \bestfit are preferred in practice~\cite{10.5555/241938.241940}.
 We obtain the following corollary.